 - Erase the guidelines and draw the chin.

-The upper tip of the ears is straight with the eyebrows, and the lower edge is even with the tip of the nose.
+The upper tip of the ears is at the level with the eyebrows, and the lower one is at the tip of the nose.
 Try to make ears the same size.

-We decided to choose a fairly classic hairstyle.
-You can repeat the outlines of the hair from our example or choose any other hairstyle.
+You can repeat the outlines of the hair from my example or choose any other hairstyle.
 Also, don’t forget to erase the top line of the head.

 - Add some final touches.